 Ant Timpson is an old buddy of mine from way back.
 We used to write competing horror zines from opposite ends of New Zealand back in pre-internet days of the late 1980s.
 In 1994, Ant started New Zealand’s Incredibly Strange Film Festival, specialising in bringing cult, exploitation and edgily out there cinema to the masses.
 The Incredibly Strange Festival enjoyed great success for a number of years – indeed, a number of the titles on this site were first seen at these screenings – before incorporating and becoming a subsidiary of the New Zealand International Film Festival in 2004.
 Timpson has courted much controversy during this time with screenings of films such as Baise-Moi (2000), Visitor Q (2001) and Irreversible (2002) that were ritually greeted by efforts from moral minority groups to have them banned.
 Outside of that, Timpson also runs the 24 Hour Movie Marathon – a condensed festival of exploitation material – and the 48 Hours Film Festival wherein people compete to make a short film within the set time period.
 With The ABCs of Death, Ant Timpson ventures onto the other side of the screen as producer where he has partnered up with Tim League, the creator and owner of the Alamo Drafthouse Cinema and organiser of the Fantastic Fest, the US’s largest festival of genre material.

 The ABCs of Death is one of the more unique ideas for an anthology film.
-We have had anthologies with segments from different directorial hands before – see the likes of Dead of Night (1945), Tales of Mystery and Imagination/Spirits of the Dead (1968), Twilight Zone – The Movie (1983), Necronomicon (1993), Three … Extremes (2004), Chillerama (2011), The Theatre Bizarre (2011), V/H/S (2012) from earlier in this year (which also featured contributions from Ti West and Adam Wingard) and sequels, The Profane Exhibit (2013), Southbound (2015), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016) and XX (2017) – to name a handful of genre entries.
+We have had anthologies with segments from different directorial hands before – see the likes of Dead of Night (1945), Tales of Mystery and Imagination/Spirits of the Dead (1968), Twilight Zone – The Movie (1983), Necronomicon (1993), Three … Extremes (2004), Chillerama (2011), The Theatre Bizarre (2011), V/H/S (2012) from earlier in this year (which also featured contributions from Ti West and Adam Wingard) and sequels, The Profane Exhibit (2013), Southbound (2015), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016), XX (2017) and Nightmare Cinema (2018) – to name a handful of genre entries.
 Most of these feature three to five different directors each contributing a segment based around a common theme.
 In the case of The ABCs of Death, we have contributions from no less than twenty-seven different directors (not the twenty-six the opening credits claim, seeming to forget that O is for Orgasm was directed by two people).
 The directors were recruited from people that Ant Timpson and Tim League had befriended at various film festivals.
 Each was given a $5000 budget and the topic of death and no restriction in how far they could take the material.

 Most anthologies vary with some episodes usually emerging better than others – this is even more the case here with the sheer number of contributors to the project.
 Each episode is structured so that we see the film and then it is revealed what the letter in question stands for.
 Some have used this as the opportunity to let the explanation of the letter act as a punchline.
 In the opening segment A is for Apocalypse from Nacho Vigalondo, the Spanish director of Timecrimes (2007), Open Windows (2014) and Colossal (2016), we get scenes of a wife brutalising and trying to kill a husband with moderately gore-drenched regard before the somewhat weak punchline reveals that she has decided to hurry up her efforts to poison him off before the nuclear apocalypse arrives.